 Most industry experts agree that Colorado can become a huge factor in the sports betting industry, and the professional teams will help drive the betting.
 College sports are also open for bets in the state, and there are some popular teams at that level as well.

 The Denver Broncos are by far the most popular professional team in the state and one of the most storied franchises in the NFL.
-The Broncos have partnered with both BetMGM and FanDuel Sportsbook, and there will be a large sports betting presence inside of Empower Field at Mile High Stadium when fans are able to return.
+The Broncos have partnered with both BetMGM and FanDuel Sportsbook, providing a large sports betting presence inside Empower Field at Mile High Stadium.

 The Denver Nuggets of the NBA and the Colorado Avalanche of the NHL share the Pepsi Center for home games, and this will be another stadium that will feature sports betting of some kind.
 Both teams are extremely popular in the state, and they will each help drive sports betting.